-- the 120-hour BBA curriculum prepares students to work in a variety of accounting and business fields, tailored to their individual interests.
+- BBA: The 120-hour Bachelor of Business Administration prepares Accounting students to work in a variety of accounting and business fields, tailored to their individual interests.

-All accounting majors are required to complete a minimum 400-hour, non-credit accounting internship as part of the degree requirements.
-Internships must be approved in advance by the School of Business internship director.
-(Please refer to the Accounting Internship Syllabus
+All accounting majors are required to complete a minimum 400-hour, non-credit internship as part of the degree requirements.
+Internships must be approved in advance by the School of Business Internship Director.
+(Please see the Accounting Internship Syllabus.)

 Requirements for a Bachelor of Business Administration in Accounting

 The following table summarizes all requirements for a Bachelor of Business Administration in accounting.
 For an overview of a particular course, click on its title.
 Our Course Descriptions

 page lists all accounting courses.
 For one possible breakdown of the accounting major by semester, see the Plan of Study below.

 * Students pursuing the five-year accounting program (dual degree BBA/MBA) must take ACCT 401, ACCT 404, ACCT 405; BLX 211; and or 421.
 Students pursuing the BBA (not the five-year accounting program) may select ACCT electives from ACCT 401, 402, 403, 404, 405, 498, 499; BLX 211, 402; BIS 335, 420; FIN 312, 321, 401, 402, 410, 421, 422, 461; MGT 322, 330, 422, 430, and 431.
 ACCT electives must be approved by the student's adviser and must include at least two courses with a prefix of ACCT.

 ** May substitute MATH 151and 121.
 The remaining credits must be from non-business courses.

 *** The Clare College curriculum also includes a three-credit quantitative reasoning requirement.
 Accounting majors satisfy this requirement by passing any of the courses listed in the above table under Quantitative Reasoning.